megankuo/Express-User-Documentation/docs/index.md

 ## Typographical Conventions
+MORE CONTENT HERE

+Typically, code snippets will include the filename at the top.
+Snippets will also have clickable numbers that can be useful if you do not understand what a specific piece of code does.
+See an example of this below.

 ## Notes and Warning Messages

 Throughout the documentation, we will use message blocks to alert you to relevant information.
 Each possible message block, from most important to least important:

 !!! danger